Security-Onion-Solutions/securityonion-docs/firewall.rst

 - download.docker.com (Docker packages - Ubuntu only)
 - repo.saltstack.com (Salt packages - Ubuntu only)
 - packages.wazuh.com (Wazuh packages - Ubuntu only)

+In the case of a distributed deployment, you can configure your nodes to pull everything from the manager so that only the manager requires Internet access.

 Node Communication
 ~~~~~~~~~~~~~~~~~~